invenia/blog/_posts/JuliaLangFeatures.md

 aslist(::Nonlist, x) = [x]
 ```

-The above then allows us to do:
+This allows `aslist` to work as expected.

 ```julia
 julia> aslist(1)